BEST: BLUM 38N SOFT CLOSE

 Cabinet Hinges: PItFalls, Tips and Tricks

-I should be able to just buy my hinges and install them, right?
+I should be able just to buy my hinges and install them.

-After all a hinge is a hinge and drilling a 1/2″ deep hole in a cabinet door isn’t that big of a deal…
+After all, a hinge is a hinge, and drilling a 1/2″ deep hole in a cabinet door isn’t a big deal…

 Not so fast.
-Before you order, build your cabinet or start drilling take a look at these common pitfalls to save time and money.
+Before ordering, building your cabinet, or drilling, look at these common pitfalls to save time and money.

 1. Ordering the Wrong Overlays

-If it’s your first time installing cabinet hinges you might learn that overlay is a tough terminology to learn.
+If it’s your first time installing cabinet hinges, you might learn that overlay is a challenging terminology.
 And “full overlay” doesn’t come with a measurement.

 A few pointers:

-- Frameless cabinets: You have three choices – inset (not an overlay hinge), full overlay when there is no adjacent door and half overlay when the cabinet will “butt up” to an adjacent cabinet.
+• Frameless cabinets: You have three choices – inset (not an overlay hinge), full overlay when there is no adjacent door, and half overlay when the cabinet will “butt up” to an adjoining cabinet.

 2. Not Planning Roll-out Shelving and Hinges Together

-This is an issue even an experienced cabinetmaker can stumble on.
-And while not specific to just soft close hardware almost all new cabinets use soft close.
+This is an issue even an experienced cabinetmaker can have.
+And while not specific to soft close hardware, almost all new cabinets use soft close.

-What’s special about roll-out shelving?
-Well first it’s a must to install the shelving or drawer as low on the door or possible to maximize space.
+What’s unique about roll-out shelving?
+First, installing the shelving or drawer as low on the door as possible is necessary to maximize space.
 And that’s typically exactly where the hinge will go.

 The solution?
-Rather than worry about hinge location install a wood strip that protrudes 1/2″ into the cabinet on each side to attach the sliding shelf too.
-In other words, you’ll basically make a 1″ narrow opening to allow the sliding shelves to install to.
+Rather than worry about hinge location, install a wood strip that protrudes 1/2″ into the cabinet on each side to attach the sliding shelf.
+In other words, you’ll make a 1″ narrow opening to allow the sliding shelves to install.

 3. Drilling The Hinge Cup Hole Too Deep